-- On the Find and Manage Researchers page, select Add Researcher and enter or select the user associated with the researcher in the dialog box.
-Note that you cannot add a non-affiliated researcher on this page, only when adding or editing an asset.
+- On the Find and Manage Researchers page (Researchers > Researchers > Manage Researchers), select Add Researcher and enter or select the user associated with the researcher in the dialog box.
+Note that you cannot add a non-affiliated researcher on this page.
+That can only be done when adding or editing an asset.

-- Select Add Researcher.
-The Researcher Details page appears.
-The Researcher Profile tab on this page is pre-selected.
-Most of the user information in the User Information area is copied from the user record (see Adding Users and Editing Users).
+- The Researcher Details page appears.
+The Researcher Profile tab on this page is pre-filled with information.
+Most of the user information is copied from the user record.

 - Enter the following additional information:

 Many of the fields on the Researcher details page contain the Managed Externally checkbox.
 When selected, the researcher loader updates the fields and the checkbox indicates that the field is updated by the loader.
-When cleared, the loader is prevented from updating the fields and overwriting the changes performed by staff.
+When cleared, the loader is prevented from updating the fields and overwriting the changes is performed by staff.
+See Running Manual Jobs.

 Researcher Profile Fields Field Description Values Researcher Name First name The researcher's first name.
 Last name The researcher's last name.
 Title The researcher's title.
 Middle Name The researcher's middle name.
 Name Suffix The user's name suffix, if any.
 Researcher Details Display Title The researcher's title for display purposes.
 When data is entered into this field, the value is used for the title on the Researcher page, instead of the researcher's position and first affiliation.
 The title is also displayed when choosing the View Public Profile row action.
 Position Researcher position at the institution.
 To configure this list, see Configuring Researcher Positions.
 Select a value from the drop-down list.
 Researcher Type Whether this user is affiliated or nonaffiliated, or a proxy for another user.
 When adding an affiliated researcher, this is Affiliated Researcher.
 Send message Select a mail type and click Compose to open a dialog box where you can send a message to the researcher.
 Default Publication Language This value is used to pre-fill the Language field when the researcher submits a deposit or when an administrator submits a despot on the researcher's behalf.
 Your administrator can set the default value for this field for all new users; see Configuring Default Researcher Settings.
 If a global default is not set, the default is taken from the Preferred language field.
 Previously Affiliated Select to indicate that the researcher was previously affiliated with the institution (but not currently).
 This researcher type is indicated on the Find and Manage Researchers page.
 The public profile of the researcher is displayed on the Researcher Portal.
 Researcher Notifications Opt the researcher into or out of researcher notifications.
 Select or clear the check boxes next to each notification that you want to enable or disable for the user.
 Your administrator can set the default values for these fields for all new users; see Configuring Default Researcher Settings.

-For more information, see Configuring Library Notices Opt-In in the Alma documentation.
+For more information, see Configuring Library Notices Opt-In.